tekd/ga-worksheet/GA-worksheet.md

 3. Why do we need to add a padding property to the `<ul>` tag?

-  We needed to add the paddling property to the "<ul>" tag because the links were off-center after centering all the elements on the page.
+  We needed to add the paddling property to the ul tag because the links were off-center after centering all the elements on the page.
 The browser compensated for the the bullet points, so we needed to add padding to counteract it and pad all sides.

 4. What does the “inline” property do to a list of items?

- The "inline" property lines the list of items horizontally on the same line.
+ The inline property lines the list of items horizontally on the same line.
 They exist within the normal flow of text.

 5. What do the following padding values do?